lordaplala/assetshost/pokemmo-notes.md

 - A la fin de la saison, les joueurs pourront recevoir une ou plusieurs récompenses en fonction de leur avancée dans la storyline de la saison.
 (Ex: un cosmetic untradable ou un gift comp après avoir battu les 4 ligues)

 - En mode "saison", ajouter une indication visuelle en haut à gauche de l'écran pour indiquer au joueur qu'il est en mode saison actuellement.

+Autres arguments :

+Les joueurs de saisons ne pourront échanger avec les autres joueurs que via échange direct et uniquement entre persos saisoniers.
+Ca renforcera grandement le côté coop/social dans le jeu.
+Un joueur ayant coché toutes les cases de nuzlocke pourrait s'il n'a pas de chance se retrouver bloquer à la 1ère arène.
+Sa seule solution sera alors de mendier un trade avec un autre joueur pour se débloquer.

+If something like this is implemented in PokeMMO, PvE players won't leave the game after beating the Elite 4 or catch all the mons : it is in my opinion the best endgame option for PvE/Casual/Social players in a game like PokeMMO : It will increases GREATLY the lifespan of the game.

+@Pokemmostaff : I think you guys should bet more on storyline rather than on implementing custom stuff such as events, dungeons or raids.
+Most people don't care about haloween or lunar events.
+They're here because they used to love playing Firered/Emerald... and they can play it online here, even with their friends.
+THIS is the "added value" of PokeMMO.
+Again, you should bet more on the storyline.

+Every time I come back to pokeMMO, I start a new character.
+And every time I quit because I get bored of money/pvp/shiny farming.
+Only a few hardcore players are interested in this long term kind of gameplay.
+Other players = majority of them will just be waiting for new content which is added once every ~4 years.
+This is unfortunate.

+Chaque nouveau monde ajouté (exemple: Johto) augmenterait la durée de vie du mode "normal" ET du mode "saison".
+Dans la mesure où les saisons se succèdent, les deux features (ajout de contenu jouable + système saisonier) s'emboitent parfaitement.